-BENJAMIN E. THOMAS practices in Albuquerque and Santa Fe, primarily in commercial litigation, creditor rights, employment law and civil rights litigation.
-Mr. Thomas represents businesses and individuals in a broad range of litigation and disputes.
+BENJAMIN E. THOMAS is the President and CEO of Sutin, Thayer & Browne, one of New Mexico's leading law firms.
+Ben practices in Albuquerque and Santa Fe, primarily in commercial litigation, employment law, creditor rights and civil rights litigation, representing businesses and individuals in a broad range of litigation and disputes.

-Mr. Thomas represents financial institutions and other creditors in foreclosure actions, loan workouts and bankruptcy.
-With a particular emphasis in commercial loans, Mr. Thomas assists clients through the entire process of loan default to recover collateral through foreclosure, as well as the Chapter 11 bankruptcy process.
+Ben represents financial institutions and other creditors in foreclosure actions, loan workouts and bankruptcy.
+With a particular emphasis in commercial loans, Ben assists clients through the entire process of loan default to recover collateral through foreclosure, as well as the Chapter 11 bankruptcy process.

-Mr. Thomas is the Legal Instructor for the Western States School of Banking, instructing bankers on the basics of banking and foreclosure law.
+For several years, Ben was the legal instructor for a prominent banking school, educating bankers on the basics of banking and foreclosure law.
 He also teaches seminars to lawyers and creditors on the entire foreclosure process.
-Mr. Thomas has specific experience in guiding banks through the purchase of other financial institutions and transfer of loans.
+Ben has specific experience in guiding banks through the purchase of other financial institutions and transfer of loans.

-He also represents businesses in dram-shop-related personal injury litigation and has experience representing clients in the prison industry in a wide range of lawsuits.
+Ben represents businesses in dram-shop-related personal injury litigation and routinely assists companies in a wide range of lawsuits and business disputes.

 - New Mexico, 2003